 Turning the clocks ahead one hour is also a good time to remember to do some other important tasks around the house that can benefit your health and well being.

 Smoke and Carbon Monoxide Alarms

-I decided to buy battered operated smoke detector and carbon monoxide detectors at the end of the summer, 2018.
-The last combo one from Kidde that spoke to me, and was bilingual to boot, started setting off nuisance alarms.
+I decided to buy a battery operated smoke detector and carbon monoxide detectors at the end of the summer, 2018.
+The last combo detector from Kidde that spoke to me, and was bilingual to boot, started setting off nuisance alarms.
 I wasn’t happy to get woken up to sound of loud beeps then “FIRE”, more loud beeps, then “FEU”.
 It meant checking the house and going outside for a look around to verify it was a false alarm.

 Check Flashlight Batteries